cakephp/docs/en/tutorials-and-examples/bookmarks/authentication.rst

 Adding Login
 ============

-In CakePHP authentication is handled by a :doc:`/controllers/components`.
+In CakePHP, authentication is handled by :doc:`/controllers/components`.
-Components can be thought of as ways to create re-usable chunks of controller code related to a specific feature or concept.
-Components can also hook into the controller life-cycle events and interact with your application that way.
+Components can be thought of as ways to create reusable chunks of controller code related to a specific feature or concept.
+Components can also hook into the controller's event life-cycle and interact with your application that way.
 To get started, we'll add the :doc:`AuthComponent
 </controllers/components/authentication>` to our application.
-We'll want pretty
+We'll pretty much
-much every method to require authentication, so we'll add AuthComponent in our AppController::
+want every method to require authentication, so we'll add AuthComponent in our AppController::

     // In src/Controller/AppController.php